Windows

 Find-ProjcessDLLHijkack

-On server 2000, 2003, and XP, scheduled tasks are running as system.
-Are they calling any .exe's and can you overwrite?
+On servers 2000, 2003, and XP, scheduled tasks are running as a system.
+Are they calling any .exe‘s and can you overwrite?

 accesschk.exe -dqv <folder>